 For brevity, please just imagine that all the examples in this article have already declared the following namespaces.
 Neither Twitter nor Facebook care about namespaces and only support their own hardcoded namespace prefixes.
 That is a discussion for another time, however.

-Twitter hasn’t provided a namespace URL for the Twitter Cards vocabulary.
-However, they do have one as shown in the above example which is used by convention.
+Twitter hasn’t published or documented a namespace URL for its Twitter Cards vocabulary.
+However, it has one which is broadly used by convention (as shown in the above example).

 I’ve done some experiments to see how Twitter and Faceboook’s bots process metadata in Twitter Cards and Open Graph Protocol format.
 The next two section deals with extracting the page title using these formats.